Joint ventures and business partnerships

 - ownership of intellectual property created by the joint venture

-- management and control duties, eg responsibilities and processes both parties will have to follow
+- management and control duties, eg processes which both parties will have to follow

 - the distribution of profits through dividends or cash payments